On the derived functors of destabilization and of iterated loop functors: Background

 \subsection{Derived functors}

-The abelian categories $\amod$ and $\unst$ both have enough projectives, hence one can do homological algebra in them.
+The abelian categories $\amod$ and $\unst$ both have enough projectives (by Propositions \ref{prop:amod_projectives} and \ref{prop:unst_projectives}), hence one can do homological algebra in them.
 Recall that a projective resolution $P_\bullet$ of an object $M$ of an abelian category is a complex of projectives

 with $P_s$ in homological degree $s$, and which has homology concentrated in degree zero with $H_0(P_\bullet)\cong M$.
 This will frequently be denoted by $P_\bullet \rightarrow M$, where the arrow corresponds to the surjection $P_0 \twoheadrightarrow M$.